cultuurnet/stoplight-docs-uitpas/docs/registering-ticket-sales.md

 > ##### numberOfTickets
 > For regular passholders, the `numberOfTickets` in a tariff will always be 1.
 However some UiTPAS passes are "group passes".
 They are not bound to one specific person, but to an organisation for example.
 These passes can be used to buy multiple tickets for the same discounted price, instead of just one.
 In that case the `numberOfTickets` will indicate how many tickets they can buy at a specific tariff.

-### 5. User selects a tariff (or none)
+### 5. Passholder selects a tariff (or none)

-If the API response contained one or more UiTPAS tariffs, your website or application should present them to the user to select one (or none).
+If the API response contained one or more UiTPAS tariffs, your website or application should present them to the passholder to select one (or none).
 Since some discounts are only usable once, it's important that passholders can choose for themselves what discount to use when.

 For example if all the discounted tariffs are based on one-time-use coupons, but the passholder does not wish to use any coupons after all, he/she should be able to not select one.

 ### 6. Register the ticket sale

-After the user has selected an UiTPAS tariff, your website or application continues with its regular flow for completing the sale like payment (for the discounted price) etc.
+After the passholder has selected an UiTPAS tariff, your website or application continues with its regular flow for completing the sale like payment (for the discounted price) etc.

 When your regular flow successfully finishes, you need to [register the ticket sale](/reference/UiTPAS.v2.json/paths/~1ticket-sales/post).
 If you don't register the ticket sale correctly, the organizer can not get reimbursed for the discount within the UiTPAS financial flow.

-> If the user had no UiTPAS tariffs, or did not select one, you do not need to register your ticket sale with UiTPAS.
+> If the passholder had no UiTPAS tariffs, or did not select one, you do not need to register your ticket sale with UiTPAS.

 For example: